NASA: United States Space Force

-U.S. Geological Survey
+US Geological Survey

 The Landsat program is the longest-running enterprise for acquisition of satellite imagery of Earth.
 It is a joint NASA / USGS program.
 On July 23, 1972, the Earth Resources Technology Satellite was launched.
 This was eventually renamed to Landsat 1 in 1975.
 The most recent satellite in the series, Landsat 9, was launched on September 27, 2021.

 The instruments on the Landsat satellites have acquired millions of images.
-The images, archived in the United States and at Landsat receiving stations around the world, are a unique resource for global change research and applications in agriculture, cartography, geology, forestry, regional planning, surveillance and education, and can be viewed through the U.S. Geological Survey (USGS) "EarthExplorer" website.
+The images, archived in the United States and at Landsat receiving stations around the world, are a unique resource for global change research and applications in agriculture, cartography, geology, forestry, regional planning, surveillance and education, and can be viewed through the US Geological Survey (USGS) "EarthExplorer" website.
 The collaboration between NASA and USGS involves NASA designing and delivering the space system (satellite) solution, launching the satellite into orbit with the USGS operating the system once in orbit.
 As of October 2022, nine satellites have been built with eight of them successfully operating in orbit.